Arkhip Kuinji – master of landscape painting

 Hoping to broaden his knowledge Kuinji undertook a journey abroad.
 He stayed in Britain, France, Belgium and Germany.

-In 1878 his works were exhibited at the World Exhibition in Paris.
+Moreover, in 1878 his works were exhibited at the World Exhibition in Paris.

-In 1894 he was offered a post at the Academy as a professor of landscape-painting.
+By the way, in 1894, he was offered a post at the Academy as a professor of landscape-painting.

 In the summer of 1910, while in the Crimea, the artist became ill with pneumonia.
 He was transported to St. Petersburg, where on July 11 (24), 1910 he died.